 Directions: from the main North Wing entrance, turn right at main reception and then left towards North Wing.
-Take the lift to the 8th floor and follow signs to the Early Pregnancy and Gynaecology Unit.
+Take the lift to the 8th floor and follow signs to the Early Pregnancy and Acute Gynaecology Unit (EPAGU).

-If you require urgent medical assistance prior to us opening, please go to the emergency department.
+If you require urgent medical assistance when the unit is closed, please go to the emergency department.

 Who can come to the unit

 If you are up to 18 weeks’ pregnant and experience a pregnancy related problem you can walk in to be seen by a specialist nurse.
 You do not need an appointment.

 If you are not pregnant but have a gynaecological problem you will need a referral from your GP or another doctor who has assessed you.
 They need to call the Guy’s and St Thomas’ gynaecology registrar on 020 7188 7188, bleep 0480.

 EPAGU is an emergency unit.
 We cannot predict how many patients will attend or how long your visit to the unit will take.

 It is often a good idea to have the support of a partner, close friend or relative.
 Please note that we have limited space in our waiting area.